 If I’m a good person, then everything should work out—a great job, relationship, money.

-If something bad or difficult happens to me, there’s something wrong with me.
+When something bad or difficult happens to me, there’s something wrong with me.

 An important part of becoming comfortable with change is recognizing that life isn’t always fair.
-Bad or difficult things happen for everyone, whether we’re good people or not.
+Bad or difficult things happen to everyone, whether we’re good people or not.
 Circumstances happen that are often out of our control.
 Any change, positive or negative, can be stressful.